ExpenseManage/ExpenseApprove/README.md

 # ExpenseApprove

-Spring boot App to manage expenses.
+Spring boot App to have approvals and manage expenses